 This week, Amiti Singh (Architectural Designer) continued her work helping with the interior design details for the rental rooms within the Duplicable City Center.
 Amiti advanced the 3D model for Room 10, focusing on incorporating a Boho-aesthetic Industrial theme.
 The integration of lighter materials into the room’s color palette was a key aspect of this development.

 Additionally, Amiti took up working on the material and furniture palette for the washroom of Room 10.
 Beyond her primary focus, she curated the final files for Rooms 4, 5, and 9.
 This task involved drafting plans for these rooms and detailed cost analyses and product specifications.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.
 See below for the collage of images related to this.

 This week, the engineering summary was managed by Arvindh Xavier (Civil Engineer) and featured Julio Marín Bustillos (Mechanical Engineer) highlighting Julio’s creation of three variations for the Dome Hub Connector design specific to the seventh row.
 While one variation remains outstanding, its completion is a prerequisite for advancing to the sixth and fifth rows.